© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 430m north west of Northdown Barn is a scheduled monument protected by Historic England under reference 1017705.
 View the official record →

-Bowl barrow 430m north west of Northdown Barn is a Bronze Age burial monument located in Wiltshire.
+Bowl barrow 430m north west of Northdown Barn is a Neolithic or Bronze Age burial monument situated in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017705.

 Bowl barrow 430m north west of Northdown Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017705.